matheuristic/plan9port-config/README.md

    following settings:
    - **App Name**: Acme
    - **Script Type**: Shell, `/bin/sh`
-   - **Script Path**: Path to some Acme launcher script (e.g.
-     `sample-acmeed.sh` or a customized `acmeed.sh` created from it), which needs to be a real file and not a symlink
+   - **Script Path**: Path to some Acme launcher script (e.g. a customized `startacme.sh` as described earlier), which needs to be a real file and not a symlink
    - **Interface**: None
    - **Checkbox Settings**:
      - `[ ]` Accept dropped items